Choosing not to sell your feminine soul on social media to grow your business

-As feminine women, our organic desires are for agenda-less connection, naturalness, softness, creative flow, soul integrity, artistry and easeful provision.
-Things that can often feel incompatible with the masculine-led business matrices of our current world.
+As feminine souls, so often our organic desires are for agenda-less connection, naturalness, softness, creative flow, soul integrity, artistry and receiving with ease.
+Things that can often feel incompatible with the masculine-led norms of modern marketing.

 The most overt way that this has shown up is in the way that women have been subtly convinced that they need to constantly share their lives on social media, in order to sell their work.
 A subtle energetic of compromising the sacred energy of our intimate processes, because we've been hooked into a paradigm that tells us that this is the only way the feminine can actually succeed in business.